grafana/mimir/docs/sources/configuration/about-configuration-parameter-categories.md

 ---
-title: "Configuration parameter categories"
+title: "About configuration parameter categories"
-linkTitle: "Configuration parameter categories"
+description: ""
-weight: 1
+weight: 10
-slug: config-param-categories
 ---

+# About configuration parameter categories

 In order to simplify Mimir configuration, parameters are bucketed into 3 categories according to their maturity and intended use: _basic_, _advanced_, and _experimental_.